 During fiscal 2011, the Company signed a non-binding letter of intent with Fresnillo PLC ("Fresnillo") to jointly explore the contiguous mineral concessions held by the Company and Fresnillo in the Coneto mining district.
-The mineral concessions held by Fresnillo will add an area of 1,977 hectares to the Coneto land package.
-The principal terms of the letter of intent are:
+A definitive Association Agreement was signed on February 2, 2012.
+The principal terms of the Association Agreement are:

-- (a) Fresnillo will spend a minimum of US\$2,000,000 on exploration during the first year within the Coneto mining concessions. - (b) Fresnillo will have the option to spend an additional US\$2,000,000 per year on exploration for each of the following two years. - (c) Upon Fresnillo spending an aggregate of US\$6,000,000 on exploration activities, the Company and Fresnillo will each contribute their respective Coneto mining concessions to a new company ("NewCo") that initially would be owned 55% by Fresnillo and 45% by the Company. - (d) Fresnillo will have the right to increase its ownership of NewCo to 70% by advancing the Coneto project to the prefeasibility stage. - (e) Following the delivery of a pre-feasibility report, any additional funding required will be provided by the Company and Fresnillo in proportion to their respective ownership interests in NewCo. - (f) Fresnillo will have a right of first refusal to acquire the Company's ownership interest in NewCo if the Company proposes to sell it to a third party. - (g) Fresnillo will participate in a unit private placement of the Company's common shares for a total consideration of \$2,000,000.
-The price per unit will be set at \$0.80 and will close on the execution of the definitive joint venture transaction documents.
-Each unit will consist of one common share and one half of one share purchase warrant.
-Each whole share purchase warrant will be valid for 24 months from the date of the private placement, and entitle Fresnillo to purchase one additional common share of the Company at a price of \$1.00 per share. - (h) During the life of the joint venture, in the event that the Company, enters into a transaction to acquire an interest in any additional mineral properties in Mexico, and then later decides to sell or option out that interest to a third party, Fresnillo will have a right of first refusal to participate in such transaction on the same terms and conditions as offered to the third party.
+- (a) Fresnillo will spend a minimum of US\$2 million on exploration during the first year after the necessary exploration permits are obtained.
+A minimum of 70% of this exploration must be conducted on the Company's concessions. - (b) Fresnillo will have the option to spend an additional US\$2 million per year on exploration for each of the following two years.
+A minimum of 70% of this exploration must also be conducted on the Company's concessions. - (c) Upon Fresnillo spending an aggregate of US\$6 million on exploration activities, the Company and Fresnillo will each contribute their respective Coneto mining concessions to a new company (NewCo) that initially would be owned 55% by Fresnillo and 45% by Orex. - (d) Fresnillo will have the right to increase its ownership of NewCo to 70% by either completing a prefeasibility study or spending up to an additional US\$21,000,000 in the process of preparing a prefeasibility study. - (e) If Fresnillo chooses to not exercise the right to increase its ownership of NewCo to 70%, the costs incurred to complete a prefeasibility study will be shared by Fresnillo and the Company in proportion to their ownership of NewCo; 55% by Fresnillo and 45% by the Company. - (f) Any additional funding required by NewCo will be provided by the Company and Fresnillo in proportion to their respective ownership interests in NewCo at that time. - (g) Fresnillo will have a right of first refusal to acquire the Company's ownership interest in NewCo if the Company receives an offer for its interest in NewCo that it proposes to accept. - (h) During the life of the Association Agreement, in the event that the Company, or any of its subsidiaries, enters into a transaction to acquire an interest in any additional mineral properties in Mexico and then later decides to sell or option out that interest to a third party, Fresnillo will have a right of first refusal to participate in such transaction on the same terms and conditions as offered to the third party.